-- We grow by stretching ourselves.
-Persistence is everything, stretch and persist. - What are you looking for from your education? - What role can you play in your learning? - How is college different from high school? - What does it take to be successful in a studio education? - How can I get engaged?
+- What am I looking for from my education?

+- What role can I play in your learning?

+- How is college different from high school?

+- What does it take to be successful in a studio education?

+- How can I get engaged?

 Your role in learning: